 The trend over academic years is shown in a bar chart, along with how your value compares to the CIN National, or other comparator you have selected.
 Once again, a narrative is included alongside the chart.

 The adjacent text adds context to the data displayed in the chart.

-This section will show how the virtual school compares to the CLA National average, or CLA Regional average.
+This section will show how the virtual school compares to the CIN National or Regional average.